uchicago-cs/chiventure/docs/wdl.md

 - end: `<CONDITION>` Only one way to end the game is supported.
 It specifies the room a player must be in to end the game.

-  1. The player is located in a specific room
-    - Ex. in_room: "BEDROOM"

 ### GAME example:
 ```yaml
  - start: "KITCHEN"